Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Tigers have a record of 4-2.
+- In six games as the underdog over the last 10 matchups, the Tigers have posted a mark of 4-2.

+- When it comes to the total, the Tigers and their foes are 5-4-1 in their previous 10 contests.

-- The Tigers' previous 10 matchups have not had a runline set by oddsmakers.
+- The Tigers' previous 10 matchups have not had a spread posted by sportsbooks.

 Explore More About This Game